Reviews You Can Rely On

 Analysis and Test Results

-Everyone has different needs from their ski jacket, depending on how much they ski, the climate in which they ski, and what kind of skiing they prefer, so keep your own needs in mind as you consider our scores and weighting.
+Everyone needs something different from their ski jacket, depending on how much they ski, the climate in which they ski, and what kind of skiing they prefer, so keep your own needs in mind as you consider our scores and weighting.

 What's the Best Value?

-Ski jacket prices range from relatively affordable to astronomic.
+Ski jacket prices range from relatively affordable to astronomical.
 Most budget options provide nearly as much warmth, weather resistance, and other important performance attributes as the most expensive jackets.
-Still, the top-of-the-line offerings generally refined comfort, fit, tailoring, and style.
-We found that price does not always correlate with performance, which is great news for skiers looking for a good deal on a jacket.
-For example, any jacket that uses a Gore-Tex brand waterproof/breathable membrane will perform well in wet weather.
-Still, jackets that use a different proprietary membrane might perform just as well as a Gore-Tex jacket with significant cost savings.
+Still, the top-of-the-line offerings generally provide more refined comfort, fit, tailoring, and style.

-3-in-1 jackets also offer great value since they combine a hardshell with an insulated inner liner jacket.
-The Columbia Whirlibird IV Interchange offers a good value, checking all of the boxes that we need in a dependable ski jacket.
-The 686 Smarty 3-in-1 Form Insulated costs just a bit more and delivers way more performance, offering the best value in 3-in-1 jackets.
+3-in-1 jackets can also offer great value since they combine a hardshell with an insulated inner liner jacket.
+The Columbia Whirlibird V Interchange offers a good value, checking all of the boxes that we need in a dependable ski jacket.
+The 686 Smarty 3-in-1 Form Insulated hits the sweet spot of cost to performance, too, offering the best value in 3-in-1 jackets we tested.

-ski jacket men - ripping up the piste in the rei co-op first chair gtx.
+ski jacket men - ripping up the piste in the inexpensive rei co-op first chair gtx.

-Ripping up the piste in the REI Co-op First Chair GTX.
+Ripping up the piste in the inexpensive REI Co-op First Chair GTX.
+Credit: Jeff Dobronyi

 Warmth

-The Arc'teryx Sabre attempts to trap air and provide warmth with a thin fleece liner while still keeping a shell-like feeling.
+All shell-only jackets require you to think a little harder about your layering system.
+Some include no insulating features whatsoever, like the Arc'teryx Rush.
+Others, like the Arc'teryx Sabre, attempt to trap air and provide warmth with a thin fleece liner while still keeping a shell-like feeling.
 The REI First Chair GTX and Patagonia Powder Town use a thin hanging nylon liner to trap some heat.
-The rest of the shell-only jackets include no insulating features, like the Outdoor Research Hemispheres II Jacket and Arc'teryx Rush, which require users to think about their layering system before hitting the slopes.

 Weather Resistance

-Most of the jackets use waterproof fabrics and synthetic insulation, such as The North Face Thermoball ECO Snow Triclimate and the Obermeyer Foundation.
+As expected, most of the ski-focused jackets we tested use waterproof fabrics in their shells and synthetic insulation.
 This design is a classic combination of weather-resistant ski clothing.
 As a result, most jackets score relatively well in this category.
-Plus, synthetic insulation is cheaper to produce than down and helps keep jackets affordable while also maintaining its insulation properties when wet (unlike the down insulation in even the best down jackets).
+Plus, synthetic insulation is cheaper to produce than down and helps keep jackets affordable while also maintaining its insulation properties when wet (unlike down insulation).

 Comfort and Fit

 Skiing and snowboarding are active sports, and our ski clothing needs to enhance our performance without limiting our movement.
-And, since we spend a lot of time in the cold, our jacket's materials should be comfortable and cozy.
+And, since we spend a lot of time in the cold, our jacket materials should be comfortable and cozy.
 A good ski jacket fits our bodies closely, eliminating unnecessary material and bulk while also allowing for movement and a wide range of motion.
 It also has soft external and internal fabrics, comfortable cuff closures, neck and chin guards, and fleece-lined pockets.
-Fit can vary from one person to another, so pay attention to our descriptions, not just the scores.
-It is worth noting that our primary testing was done by thin, athletic men who wear sizes Medium and Large.
+Fit can vary from one person to another, so pay attention to differences in fit and body type, not just the scores.
+It is worth noting that our primary testing was done by thin, athletic men who wear sizes medium and large.

 ski jacket men - the obermeyer foundation has a slightly boxy cut, which makes it...